popphp/pop-kettle/README.md

 $ ./kettle migrate:run
 ```

-it will run the initial migration and create the `users` table, which can then been seeded with data.
+it will run the initial migration and create the `users` table.

+#### Seeding the database

+You can then seed the database with data in one of two ways.
+You can either place a
-You can either place a SQL file with the extension `.sql` in the `/database/seeds` folder or you can
+SQL file with the extension `.sql` in the `/database/seeds` folder or you can write
-write a seed class using PHP.
+a seed class using PHP.
 To get a seed class started, you can run

 ```bash
 $ ./kettle db:create-seed MySeeder